 St. Mary reports on its website, http://www.stmaryschoolmattoon.org/, that the school was founded in 1863 as St. Anne Academy.
 This institution was renamed St. Joseph School in 1893 as it moved into a newly constructed two-story building.
-The current St. Mary School building was constructed in 1963.
+The current St. Mary School building opened in 1953.

 Principal Nicole Durbin said Monday that St. Mary has a total of 13 teachers and support staff members.
 She started working at the school as a teacher in 2002 and became the principal there in 2008.

 "It is just extremely sad, sad for everyone.
 I hate to see it happen," Durbin said of St. Mary School closing.

 St. Mary's Parent-Teacher Guild Secretary Therese Copsy said on Monday that her family has long ties to the school.
 As examples, Copsy said she attended grades kindergarten-eighth at St Mary, and her father and aunt were also students there.
 She said her son is a third-grader at St. Mary and has loved all of his teachers there.